TIY-Charleston-Back-End-Feb2016/assignments/3.1-review/README.md

 * Override `toString` in the `Person` class to print out a nicely-formatted string for that person (something like "Martha Jenkins from France").
 * Print out the entire `HashMap` at the end.
 * Break your code into separate methods.
+* Write the resulting `HashMap` to a file called "people.json" formatted as JSON.
+* Optional:
+  * Write tests for your methods.
   * Modify your `compareTo` method so it sorts by first name if the last names are the same.
-* Write the resulting `HashMap` to a file called "people.json" formatted as JSON.
-* Optional: Write tests for your methods.